 - an adequate description of all denials and adjustments;

-- the reasons for such denials and adjustments:
+- the reasons for such denials and adjustments;

 - the amount billed:

 - the amount paid;

-- application of COB;
+- application of COB and copays;

 - provider rights for claim disputes.

 The related remittance advice must be sent with the payment, unless the payment is made by electronic funds transfer (EFT).
-The remittance advice sent related to an EFT must be mailed, or sent to the provider, no later than the date of the EFT.
-If the remittance is made through EFT, a notice of the provider's right for claim dispute must be sent to the provider concurrently.
+The remittance advice sent related to an EFT must be sent to the provider, no later than the date of the EFT.